creifenscheid/db_rector/README.md

 ## Installation

-This **extension needs to be installed via composer** like `composer req —dev creifenscheid/db-rector`, to get typo3-rector installed and running.
-You can download it from the [TYPO3 Extension Repository](https://extensions.typo3.org/extension/db_rector/), but it‘s still needed to be installed via composer.
+This **extension must be installed via composer**, e.g. `composer req -dev creifenscheid/db-rector`, to install typo3-rector and get it running.
+You can download it from the [TYPO3 Extension Repository](https://extensions.typo3.org/extension/db_rector/), but it still has to be installed via composer.

 ## What does it do
 This extension is an adapter to run typo3-rector in the TYPO3 backend to refactor typoscript stored in sys_template.config.